Chinese Coins with Flower

 the character (ping

-平), located below
+平), located below the

-the square hole, is written with
+square hole, is written with three

-three strokes at the bottom
+strokes at the bottom instead of

 one.